The Execution Model#

-cuTile Rust is built on Tile IR — a tile virtual machine and instruction set that models the GPU as a tile-based processor.
-Unlike the traditional SIMT (Single Instruction Multiple Thread) model, Tile IR enables programming in terms of tiles (multi-dimensional array fragments) rather than individual threads.
+cuTile Rust is built on Tile IR: a tile virtual machine and instruction set that models the GPU as a tile-based processor.
+Unlike the traditional SIMT (Single Instruction Multiple Thread) model, Tile IR lets you program in terms of tiles (multi-dimensional array fragments) rather than individual threads.

 Abstract Concept |